mryab/efficient-dl-systems/week09_compression/homework/README.md

 ### Training setup
 - Use standard Adam optimizer without scheduler
 - Use any suitable batch size from 128 to 512
-- Training stopping criterion: accuracy stabilizes in the first digit after decimal during at least 2 epochs on test set
+- Training stopping criterion: accuracy (measured from 0 to 1) stabilizes in the second digit after decimal during at least 2 epochs on test set.
+That means that you must satisfy condition `torch.abs(acc - acc_prev) < 0.01` for at least two epochs in a row.

 ## Task 2: implement quantization aware training for ResNet (4 points)
 1. Take your best model from subtasks 1.1-1.3 and implement quantization aware training for it (**3 points**)